ericgiunta/Colossus/README.md

 as linux, and the default compiler or R compiler is clang.
 Colossus testing checks for the “NOT\_CRAN” variable to determine if additional tests should be run.
 Setting “NOT\_CRAN” to “false” will disable the longer tests.
-Currently OpenMP support is not configured for linux compiling with clang.
+Currently, OpenMP support is not configured for linux compiling with clang.

 ## Example